MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-networkconnections.md

 <!--/Scope-->
 <!--Description-->
-Available in Windows 10 Insider Preview Build 20185.
+Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether Administrators and Network Configuration Operators can change the properties of components used by a LAN connection.

 This setting determines whether the Properties button for components of a LAN connection is enabled.